delaware-games-collective/delaware-games-collective.github.io/README.md

-# Welcome to the Delaware Games Collective website!
+# Welcome to the Delaware Games Collective!

 ![logo](logo.png)